Middle School (Years 6 – 9)

 - Academic Excellence

 - Leadership Excellence.

-Students must receive: Bronze (3 nominations), Silver (5 nominations), Gold (7 nominations), Champion (one nomination), Legend (one nomination) and Hall of Fame (one nomination) in each of the five areas to receive certificates.
-If students achieve one Hall of Fame in all areas they are awarded a badge; if they receive ten in all areas they are awarded a medallion; and if they receive twenty in all areas they are awarded a trophy.
+Students must receive: Bronze (3 nominations), Silver (3 nominations), Gold (3 nominations), Champion (one nomination), Legend (one nomination) and Hall of Fame (one nomination) in each of the five areas to receive certificates.
+If students achieve one Hall of Fame in all areas they are awarded a badge; if they receive five in all areas they are awarded a medallion; and if they receive ten in all areas they are awarded a trophy.
 Recipients of Hall of Fame awards are recorded on the Hall of Fame Boards in the Middle School.
-All certificates and medallions are presented at Middle School Assemblies.
+All certificates and medallions are presented at Middle School Assemblies and/or Presentation Day.

 The Australian Curriculum provides the framework for the curriculum taught in Middle School.
 The timetable meets the national curriculum recommendations for learning area variety and time, with Japanese fulfilling the LOTE requirement.
 Year 9 students also have the opportunity to choose some elective subjects that are determined by student choice and market demand for skills and employment opportunities.
 Further information on The Australian Curriculum can be found at www.australiancurriculum.edu.au.

 Parents are welcome to request an interview at any time throughout the school year.
 Alternatively they can email staff when the need arises or contact them via telephone.
 Teachers may also request interviews and contact families when needed.
 Communication is key to student success, therefore we welcome discussion and frequent contact.

 Mannum Community College Choir

 The Choir is a compulsory curriculum area for Year 6 students.
 The Choir practice with a choir trainer every Thursday with the goal of performing at the Festival of Music in Adelaide, the Regional Choir in Murray Bridge, and also performing with some of our musical instrument students for Community Groups.